Little Nemo: The Dream Master: Gameplay

 In Little Nemo: The Dream Master, the player controls Nemo as he proceeds through side-scrolling, 2D levels.
-In each level, Nemo must collect a specific number of keys, which are generally scattered throughout the rather large levels.
-The number of keys needed to beat each level is not indicated to the player until reaching the exit at the end of the level, which has a corresponding number of locks.
-The player must proceed through each level, typically left to right but also up and down, searching for keys.
+In each level, Nemo must collect a specific number of keys, that are usually scattered throughout the large levels.
+The number of keys needed to beat each level is not indicated to the player until reaching the exit, which has a corresponding number of locks.
+The player must go through each level, typically left to right, but also up and down, looking for keys.

-Throughout each level the player encounters several animals, which, after being fed, will allow Nemo to use their powers.
+Throughout each level, the player encounters animals, which, after being fed, will allow Nemo to use their powers.
 A similar game mechanic would be used in Kirby's Adventure three years later.
-Using the powers of some animals is necessary, while others simply make things a little easier.
-The animal's life-bars often differ from Nemo's, with some animals possessing extra health bars.
-Such abilities are vital, as many challenging obstacles exist throughout the game, and enemies are virtually almost infinite.
-As such, Little Nemo is generally regarded as a highly difficult game.
+Using the powers of some animals is necessary while others simply make the game easier.
+The animal's lifebars often differ from Nemo's, with some animals possessing extra health.
+These abilities can be essential as many challenging obstacles exist throughout the game, and enemies are virtually infinite.
+As such, Little Nemo is generally regarded as a very difficult game.

+Development and release

+Little Nemo: The Dream Master was released for the Nintendo Entertainment System in the United States in September 1990.
+It was released in December 7, 1990 in Japan for the Family Computer.

 Reception

 Little Nemo: The Dream Master on the Nintendo Entertainment System received positive reception from critics.
-Electronic Gaming Monthlys four reviewers described the game as "Rescue Rangers in a dream world" and praised its Disney-esque pastel-style graphics, concepts, gameplay, frenetic action and constant challenge.
-GamePros The Unknown Gamer also commended the title for its visuals, sound, gameplay, fun factor and challenge.
+Electronic Gaming Monthlys four reviewers described the game as "Rescue Rangers in a dream world" and praised its pastel-style graphics, concepts, gameplay, frenetic action and constant challenge.
+GamePros The Unknown Gamer praised the title for its visuals, sound, gameplay, fun factor and challenge.
 Brazilian magazine VideoGame gave high marks to its difficulty, graphics, music and sound effects.
 Hobby Consolas José Luis Sanz gave positive remarks to the colorful and high-quality visuals, sound, gameplay and originality, but noted its difficulty and criticized the scrolling for being occasionally faulty.

 Player Ones Christophe Delpierre highly praised Little Nemo: The Dream Master for the colorful graphics, animated characters, sound, well thought-out difficulty progression, longevity, controls and lack of sprite flickering.
-Mean Machines Rob Bright and Radion Automatic disagreed with Delpierre on most points, criticizing the sprite flickering when too many objects are present on-screen, collision detection issues and numerous instances of instant death traps.
-Nevertheless, they commended the game for its presentation, cartoon-style visuals, "cute" and "cheery" sound design, responsive controls and ability to ride animals.
+Mean Machines Rob Bright and Radion Automatic disagreed with Delpierre on most points, criticizing the sprite flickering when too many objects are present on-screen, collision detection issues and numerous occurrences of instant death traps.
+Nevertheless, they lauded the game for its presentation, cartoon-style visuals, "cute" and "cheery" sound design, responsive controls and ability to ride animals.
 Video Games Jan Barysch gave positive remarks to the title's audiovisual presentation, but noted its steep difficulty curve and criticized the controls for being somewhat unresponsive.
-AllGames Christian Huey regarded it as "a wonderfully creative side-scrolling platformer", praising the cartoon-esque graphic and "ethereal" music, though he noted that its gameplay was basic.
+AllGames Christian Huey regarded it as "a wonderfully creative side-scrolling platformer", praising the cartoonish graphics and "ethereal" music, though he noted that its gameplay was basic.